 See the fees section below for my current rate.

-Online & telephone sessions are £50
+Online & telephone sessions are £50 for individual clients.

 In-person sessions at North Finchley practice are £60.